playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 ## Vue

 Like Angular, Vue's SFC component format has scoped CSS as a feature built-in.
-There's two ways to do so in Vue:
+There are two ways to do so in Vue:

 1. Using the `scoped` attribute - which uses PostCSS to add a prefix to the styled elements automatically
 2. Using the `module` attribute - which compiles down to [CSS Modules](https://github.com/css-modules/css-modules)